SoFi Technologies (NASDAQ: SOFI) Price Prediction and Forecast 2025-2030 (July 18)

 SoFi’s Share Price Estimates 2025-2030

-The Wall Street consensus one-year price target for SoFi Technologies is $14.45.
-That target is well below the current stock price, meaning that for now analysts expect no upside.
-Of 21 analysts covering the stock, only seven recommend buying shares.
+The Wall Street consensus one-year price target for SoFi Technologies has jumped to $16.95.
+That target is still below the current stock price, meaning that for now analysts expect no upside.
+Of 22 analysts covering the stock, only six recommend buying shares.

 |Year